GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 where $c(t)$ is the mean function, which can depend on time, t, in the case of time series data, and $k(t, t')$ is the covariance (or kernel) function, which gives the covariance between $f(t)$ and $f(t')$.

 Throughout this work, we use a zero mean function, such that $c(t) = 0$.
-The zero mean function encourages the inferred function to go to zero flux outside of where there is data, which reflects the physical expectation that before and after the SN explosion, we expect an average of zero background-subtracted flux.
+The zero mean function encourages the inferred function to go to zero flux outside of where there is data, which reflects the physical expectation that before the SN explosion and after the SN has faded, we expect an average of zero background-subtracted flux.
 For the covariance function, we choose the squared exponential kernel:

 where $A$, the amplitude, and $\tau$, the length scale, are the two hyperparameters controlling the kernel.
 This kernel enforces strong correlation between points nearby to one another, with weaker correlation as points further away are considered.
 It is also stationary, or invariant to overall time shifts, and produces smooth functions \citep{Rasmussen_2006}.
 The squared exponential kernel has proven to be well-suited for fitting SN light curve data, as it has been used to do so in previous work with success \citep{Kim_2013, Boone_2019, Vincenzi_2019, Qu_2021}.